LilaKelland/Papaoutai-REST-API/README.md

 # Papaoutai_REST_API
-Python Flask app that adds sessions to database and sends day and week charts data to iOS app
+This python app adds bathroom sessions to a Posgresql database and sends requested day and week charting data to iOS app.

+Uses Flask RESTful and Flask SQLAlchemy

+Runs on Heroku and tested with Postman.